DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 > The evolution of the world’s largest clusters has occurred over a long period of time.
 These were not planned and went unnoticed until they reached a level of activity that warranted attention.

+Omitted here are the volumes of work on Silicon Valley and re-creating the magic there.
+This is difficult for several reasons.

 ### Charts